Audrey Withers: Career

-Private life
+Personal life

 On 2 September 1933 Withers married Alan Hay Stewart, a salesman known as "Jock", who was the son of a musician.
 The marriage was childless and ended in divorce in 1952.
 On 20 February 1953 she married Victor Asarius Kennett (1895–1980), a Russian photographer whom she had first met in New York City during the war.
 With her second husband she lived on a farm, and while still at Vogue divided her time between London and the country.
 After her retirement they travelled widely, not least in the Soviet Union.

 With Kennett she produced a book, The Palaces of Leningrad (1973), the fruit of nine visits to the city.
 They also collaborated on the introduction to In the Russian Style (1975), edited by Jacqueline Kennedy Onassis.
 In the 1980s Withers became a volunteer in the membership department of David Owen's Social Democratic Party, a centre-left breakaway from the Labour Party.
 Many years after her husband's death she published an autobiography called Lifespan (1994) and herself died on 26 October 2001 at St Mary's Hospital, London, aged ninety-six.

 Honours

-In 1954 Withers was appointed an Officer of the Order of the British Empire.
+In 1954 Withers was appointed an Officer of the Order of the British Empire, and in 1962 she was appointed as a Dame.

 In 1961 she was the winner of the Bicentenary Medal of the Royal Society of Arts, an award given to "a person who, in a manner other than as an industrial designer, has applied art and design to great effect as instruments of civic innovation".